ycoconuty/radb-as-prefixes/README.md

     }
 }
 4. ipset
-Генерация shell‑скрипта для ipset:
+Generate an ipset shell script:

 bash
 ./whois.py AS13335 --ipv4 --mode ipset --set-name cf_as13335_v4 > cf_as13335_v4.sh
 sh cf_as13335_v4.sh
-Пример:
+Example:

 bash
 ipset create cf_as13335_v4 hash:net family inet
 ipset flush cf_as13335_v4
 ipset add cf_as13335_v4 1.0.0.0/24
+ipset add cf_as13335_v4 1.1.1.0/24
 ...
-Важно: для --mode ipset нужно указать ровно одно семейство (--ipv4 или --ipv6), иначе будет ошибка.
+Important: for --mode ipset you must specify exactly one of --ipv4 or --ipv6; if neither or both are given, the tool exits with an error.

-Режим raw (--raw)
+Raw mode (--raw)
-Вывод необъединённых (не коллапсированных) префиксов.
+In raw mode the tool prints non-collapsed prefixes (still validated, but not aggregated).

+Examples:

 bash
-# "сырой" текст
+# Raw plain text
 ./whois.py AS13335 --raw

-# JSON
+# Raw JSON
 ./whois.py AS13335 --raw --mode json

-# nftables для IPv4
+# Raw nftables set for IPv4
 ./whois.py AS13335 --ipv4 --raw --mode nft-set --set-name cf_as13335_v4_raw
-Логирование
-Для записи отладочной информации:
+Logging
+To write debug logs to a file:

 bash
 ./whois.py AS13335 --ipv4 --logs radb.log > prefixes.txt
-prefixes.txt — только CIDR‑ы (stdout)
+prefixes.txt — prefixes only (stdout)

-radb.log — логи соединения, команды IRRd, счётчики и т.д.

-Ошибка при невозможности открыть лог:
+radb.log — connection details, IRRd commands, counters, etc.

+If the log file cannot be opened:

 bash
 ./whois.py AS13335 --logs /root/radb.log
-# stderr: cannot open log file ...
+stderr: cannot open log file ...
-Обработка ошибок
-Типичные ошибки и примеры:

-Описание	Пример	Сообщение
+Error handling
+Typical cases:

+Description	Example	Message
-Неверный формат AS	./whois.py 13335	AS number must be in the form AS12345 RADb недоступен	./whois.py AS13335	failed to connect to ...
+Invalid AS format	./whois.py 13335	AS number must be in the form AS12345 RADb unreachable	./whois.py AS13335	failed to connect to ...
-Нет префиксов	./whois.py AS65535	No prefixes found for AS65535
-Ошибочный вызов ipset	./whois.py AS13335 --mode ipset	must specify exactly one of --ipv4/--ipv6 Все ошибки пишутся в stderr, программа завершает работу с ненулевым кодом выхода.
+No prefixes for AS	./whois.py AS65535	No prefixes found for AS65535 Wrong ipset usage	./whois.py AS13335 --mode ipset	must specify exactly one of --ipv4/--ipv6 All error messages go to stderr, and the tool exits with a non-zero status code.